-Healthy fats: The Mediterranean diet is known to be low in saturated fat and high in monounsaturated fat.
-Dietary guidelines for the United States (U.S.) recommend that saturated fat should make up no more than 10 percent of calorie intake.
+Healthful fats: The Mediterranean diet is known to be low in saturated fat and high in monounsaturated fat.
+Dietary guidelines for the United States recommend that saturated fat should make up no more than

 Fiber: The diet is high in fiber, which promotes healthy digestion and is believed to reduce the risk of bowel cancer and cardiovascular disease.

 High vitamin and mineral content: Fruits and vegetables provide vital vitamins and minerals, which regulate bodily processes.
-In addition, the presence of lean meats provides vitamins such as B12 which are not found in plant foods.
+In addition, the presence of lean meats provides vitamins such as B-12 that are not found in plant foods.

 It is difficult to give exact nutritional information on the Mediterranean diet, since there is no single Mediterranean diet.
-This is because a variety of cultures and regions are involved.
+This is because a variety of cultures and regions is involved.